thechubbypanda/HackSoc-Rust-Talk/script.md

 but Rust is the culmination of all of them.

 Alright, alright.
-Time to back up that big claim with more big claims.
+It's time to back up that big claim with more big claims.
 I'll paraphrase the [rust-lang.org](https://rust-lang.org) {Slide - Rust site} site;

 "Rust is blazingly fast with no runtime or garbage collector and it guarantees memory and thread safety".